Women Built London’s Waterloo Bridge, But It Took These Photos to Prove It

 Peter Lind & Company was liquidated in the 1980s, and the firm’s employment records have long since vanished.
 But Betty Lind Jaeger, the daughter of Peter Lind, did emerge during Wall’s research.
 In the documentary, she recounts visiting the bridge and seeing women construction workers.
 Still, Wall needed irrefutable evidence.

-And in 2015, she finally found it, while searching online in the Bradford Museum of Film and Television archives.
+And in 2015, she finally found it, while searching online in the National Science & Media Museum archives.
 It was a series of photographs, taken in 1944 by a photographer for The Daily Herald newspaper, that show women welders at work on Waterloo Bridge.
 Because of Wall’s discovery, Historic England, the British government’s official historic preservation body, finally incorporated this history into its record of the bridge as a heritage site.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook